Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 2. What's new
 --------------------
 1.42:
+ * [bugfix, linux] Fixed jk_botti to be linked with libm.so
- * Tweaked low level bot skills alot, they will be more active now (run around maps) now, but not too good at combat.
+ * Tweaked low level bot skills alot
+    * They will be more active now (run around maps) now
+    * Not too good at combat
  * Bot reaction times have been adjusted to more human scale (level 1 has 100ms and level 5 300ms).
 Times used to be less before.
  * Removal of bot_reaction_time setting.